Private Internet Access 후기: 전문가 핵심 정리

 - And more…

-But PIA is still a good VPN for most users.
+Overall, PIA is one of the best VPNs out there.
 It has one of the largest server networks of any VPN on the market, it’s secure, and it’s easy to use across all apps and platforms.
 And it also allows for 10 simultaneous connections on one account (unlike most VPNs that only allow for 5-7 simultaneous connections).

 |Number of Devices||10|